Carl Storck: Biography

-Early years
+Early life

 Carl Storck was born November 14, 1892, in Dayton, Ohio.
 He lived in that city throughout his life, attending Stivers High School, where he was a three sport athlete — a football halfback, basketball guard, and a sprinter and shot-putter on the track and field squad.

 After graduating from high school in 1913, Storck pursued a career in the YMCA movement.
 He attended the YMCA's preparatory training course at Lake Geneva before accepting a position as second assistant physical education director for the Dayton YMCA in July 1914.

 On October 1, 1916, Storck left for Chicago to attend the YMCA Training School there.
 He was simultaneously made the physical director of the Sears and Roebuck Company YMCA club in Chicago.

 Storck returned to Dayton in 1919, where he took a position with the personnel department of the General Motors Corporation there.
 He remained in that professional capacity in addition to his football avocation through the first half of the 1930s.

 After his return, Storck took the reins as manager of the Dayton Triangles professional basketball team.
 While successful on the court, the team was plagued by poor attendance, however, resulting in an abrupt shutting down of home games and completion of a truncated schedule on the road.
 It would not be the last time that lack of fan support in Dayton interfered with Storck's best-laid plans.